xphong/AVB-app/README.md

 AVB-app
 =======

-jQuery Mobile with ASP.NET C#
+jQuery Mobile app with ASP.NET C# and LINQ